Hematite (iron ore) is attracted by magnets.

 The magnetism of a substance can be tested practically by bringing it close to a magnet.

 A magnet is an object or device that has magnetic forces able to repel or attract certain objects.
-Magnets are made of ferromagnetic elements such as iron |\text{(Fe)},| cobalt |\text{(Co)},| nickel |\text{(Ni)}|, or an alloy of these metals.
+Magnets are can be made of iron |\text{(Fe)},| cobalt |\text{(Co)},| nickel |\text{(Ni)}|, or a mixture of these metals.

 Although their shape and size vary, magnets always have a north pole and a south pole.